 DIFFERENT STREAMS OF JUDAISM IN SYDNEY’S JEWISH COMMUNITY

 Sydney’s Jewish community dates back to 1788, with the arrival from England of the First Fleet, on which there were at least eight, and perhaps as many as 14, Jews.
-Throughout the 19th century most of the small community was based in English orthodoxy, which was complemented by the arrival of some central and eastern European immigrants in the decades before World War II.
-What has made today’s local Jewish community so dynamic and vital, however, has been the immigration since World War II.
-In various waves of immigration over the past 50 years, Jews have come here from all over Europe, bringing the strength of their heritage and connection to traditional Judaism.
+Throughout the 19th century most of the small community was based in English Orthodoxy, which was complemented by the arrival of some central and eastern European immigrants in the decades before World War II.
+What has made today’s local Jewish community so dynamic and vital, however, has been immigration since World War II.
+In various waves of immigration over the past 75 years, Jews have come here from all over Europe, bringing the strength of their heritage and connection to traditional Judaism.

 The range of Jewish practice in New South Wales today is diverse.
 It includes Chassidism, particularly through the Chabad movement, which is strongly represented through the Sydney Yeshiva and many of the rabbis serving the Orthodox synagogues of Sydney.